precice/fmi-runner/README.md

 pip3 install --user -e .
 ```

-The editable flag `-e` allows you to update the preICE-FMI Runner by pulling the repository.
+The editable flag `-e` allows you to update the preCICE-FMI Runner by pulling the repository.

 To use **Python** for the installation, run the command: